 Challenges and Constraints

-The site has been challenging as it is nestled in the centre of the Ravenswood Estate and is adjacent to a busy Primary School.
-It has been important to ensure the scheme is constructed in a manner that causes minimal disruption to the surrounding neighbours and is sensitive to the local ecology.
+The site was challenging as it was nestled in the centre of the Ravenswood Estate, adjacent to a busy Primary School.
+It was important to ensure the scheme was constructed in a manner that caused minimal disruption to the surrounding neighbours and was sensitive to the local ecology and environment.

 Construction Processes and Methods

-The construction methods are mainly traditional build.
+The construction methods were mainly traditional build.
 The properties are heavily insulated and will be cost-effective to run.
 All plots will comply with ‘Secured by Design’ ensuring the properties are safe and secure.

 Programme

-The first handovers took place in the Summer of 2024 with the planned final handover by April, 2025.
+The first handovers took place in the Summer of 2024 with the final handover taking place in May 2025.

 Environmental